dev-academy-programme/computer-setup/macos-setup.md

 npx --yes @devacademy/checklist
 ```

-You should see something like this (all ticks, no crosses, 0/x failed)
+You should see something like this (_all ticks, no crosses, 0/x failed_):

 ```
 Shell environment: